-2022 HK\$'000 2021 HK\$'000
+2023 HK\$'000 2022 HK\$'000

-Bank interest income 3 57
+Bank interest income 3 3

-Sundry income 73 17
+Sundry income 219 73

-Write-back of other payable 155 -
+Write-back of other payable 43 155

-Rent concessions 112 105
+Rent concessions - 112

-Government subsidies (note) - 3,533
+Government subsidies (note) 1,287

-343 3,712
+1,552 343

-Note: The Group has received the government grants from Hong Kong Special Administrative Region ("HKSAR") Government under the "Anti-epidemic Fund" during the year ended 31 March 2021.
+Note: During the year ended 31 March 2023, the Group has received funding support amounting to HK\$1,287,000 from the Employment Support Scheme ("ESS") under the Anti-epidemic Fund, set up by Hong Kong Special Administrative Region ("HKSAR") Government.
+The purpose of the funding is to provide financial support to enterprises to retain their employees who would otherwise be made redundant.
+Under the terms of the ESS, the Group was required not to make redundancies during the subsidy period and to spend all the funding on paying wages to the employees.
 There were neither unfulfilled conditions nor other contingencies attached to the receipt of those grants.
 There is no assurance that the Group will continue to receive such grant in the future.
 There was no government grant received during the year ended 31 March 2022.